AltSchool is 100% focused on our students.

 At AltSchool, we believe that all children deserve an excellent, personalized education that helps them reach their full potential.
 We also believe that children benefit from diversity, and that diverse classrooms help prepare young learners for the future.

-Our students represent a diverse cross-section of communities in our region, and many families rely on need-based tuition assistance to provide this opportunity to their children.
+Our students represent a diverse cross-section of communities, and many families rely on need-based tuition assistance to provide this opportunity to their children.

-When you contribute to AltSchool’s scholarship fund, you are not only empowering a child to access an exceptional education, but you are also investing in the continued innovation of personalized learning tools and best practices with far-reaching implications for how children learn in the 21st century.
+When you contribute to AltSchool’s Scholarship Fund, you not only create more opportunities for children to access an exceptional education, but you also invest in continuous innovation of personalized learning tools and best practices with far-reaching implications for how children learn in the 21st century.

 To learn more about AltSchool's philanthropic endeavors, please email Jane Yu.